 Slovakia’s climate can be broadly classed as temperate.
 In general, the country experiences warm summers and cold, overcast winters.
 However, because of Slovakia’s diverse geography, the climate varies across the country.

-- Slovakia’s lowlands have a very pleasant climate.
+Slovakia’s lowlands have a very pleasant climate.
 Average annual temperatures fluctuate between 9 and 10 Celsius and temperatures rarely exceed 25 degrees in the summer.
 The Slovak capital Bratislava is located within this climatic zone.
-Monthly temperatures for Bratislava are given in the table below.

-In recent years Slovakia has become a major tourist hub; the country attracted over 30 million visitors in 2006.
-However, it remains popular with budget holiday-makers and backpackers, especially as prices tend to be very competitive compared to other European holiday destinations.
+In recent years Slovakia has become a major tourist hub.
+It remains popular with budget holiday-makers and backpackers, especially as prices tend to be very competitive compared to other European holiday destinations.

 Slovakia is famous for its natural beauty.
 The country’s large forests are home to a number of species of brown bears, chamois and lynx.
 Whilst Slovakia’s former communist rulers were not particularly interested in developing the nation’s tourist infrastructure, they were responsible for the creation of numerous national parks and protected areas and many hotels arrange guided tours and hikes through these areas.
 (For a list of Slovakia’s national parks, click here.

 Whatever your budget, be sure to visit at least one of Slovakia’s many magnificent caves.
 The Ochtinská Aragonite Cave has been named a UNESCO World Heritage Site and is one of only three aragonite caves in the world.